Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Numerous professionals nationwide have already earned and renewed their card with AAA Food Handler — a trusted name in food safety training.

-To become a certified Food Manager, complete an ANAB accredited online certification course, pass the exam, and submit proof of completion.
+To become a certified Food Manager, complete an ANAB CFP accredited online certification course, pass the exam, and submit proof of completion.
 Our Food Manager Certification is accepted in Washington and meets state guidelines.

 Yes!
 The entire Food Manager Certification course and exam are available online.
 Our flexible program allows you to start, stop, and resume the course at your convenience.